Regulation Best Interest – Reg BI

 Brokerage Firms Have Duties of Compliance and Supervision

-In a new part of the general obligation, and in addition to the procedures required by the conflict of interest obligation, a BD must also establish, maintain and enforce written policies and procedures designed to achieve compliance with Regulation BI as a whole.
+In a new part of the general obligation, and in addition to the procedures required by the conflict of interest obligation, a BD must also establish, maintain and enforce written policies and procedures designed to achieve compliance with Regulation Best Interest as a whole.
 These procedures must not only address conflicts of interest, but also compliance with the disclosure and care obligations.
 The SEC believes that, while creating an affirmative obligation with respect to Regulation BI as a whole, the compliance obligation provides sufficient flexibility to establish compliance procedures across a broad range of business models.
 A reasonably designed compliance program generally would also include controls, remediation of noncompliance, training, and periodic review and testing.